labhai/BOLDSimNet/README.md

 # BOLDSimNet

-This repository provides a Python implementation of BOLDSimNet for comparing precomputed, nonnegative, weighted directed brain-network adjacency matrices.
+This repository provides a Python implementation of BOLDSimNet.

 ## Installation